Customer projects with WordPress: from planning to positioning

 Many companies would like to invest more in SEO and social media.
 Which initial measures bring a relatively high level of visibility with little effort?

-Search engine optimization is always a marathon and never a sprint.
-In my experience, it is essential to clarify at the beginning what search engine optimization actually is.
+Search engine optimisation is always a marathon and never a sprint.
+In my experience, it is essential to clarify exactly what search engine optimisation is at the beginning.
 And what it is supposed to achieve.
-The ideas of this "sport" are sometimes adventurous - and unfortunately this is often shamelessly exploited by some agencies.
-Just like at the cheese counter, "a piece of SEO" is offered.
+The ideas of this “sport” are sometimes adventurous – and unfortunately this is often shamelessly exploited by some agencies.
+Just like at the cheese counter, “a piece of SEO” is offered.

 Without substantial preparatory work and strategy development, you quickly run into nothing.
 This wastes valuable time and money.
 So if entrepreneurs are unsure how to get started, or if they are not or only partially aware of the complex interrelationships, I recommend getting help from a consultant.
 At least at the beginning of the project.
 Keyword research is an important factor here.

-The optimization measures are carried out on this basis.
-If you make mistakes here - for example by not taking the search intention or the competition into account - you may lead visitors to your own site.
+The optimisation measures are carried out on this basis.
+If you make mistakes here – for example by not taking the search intention or the competition into account – you may lead visitors to your own site.
 However, they have no interest in the products or services.
-Instead, for example, they simply want information, only to disappear again immediately afterwards.
-Or, despite your best efforts, you simply don't make it into the top 10 on Google & Co.
+Instead, for example, they just want information and then disappear again.
+Or, despite your best efforts, you simply don’t manage to get into the top 10 on Google & Co.

-Once the goals have been set, the keywords (search queries) have been selected and an at least brief action plan has been drawn up, you can also do it yourself with the help of an appropriate plugin.
-I personally prefer the current version of Rank Math as an optimization plugin.
+Once the goals have been set, the keywords (search queries) have been selected and an at least brief action plan has been drawn up, you can use an appropriate plugin to optimise your website yourself.
+I personally prefer the current version of Rank Math as an optimisation plugin.
 However, you should always keep an eye on the development of your own rankings and your competitors.
 I personally have been working with the Sistrix solution for years.

 Social media: The right choice